Why Familiar Was Europe’s First 100% Agile Software House

 Put another way, our way of working met folks’ needs, not because of any specific characteristics – NOT because it was, or we were “agile” – but because we wanted to be great at what we did, and took time and effort to understand how we could achieve at least some of that aspiration.

-We were building an environment in which folks could come together, work well together, find and grown intrinsic motivation, and excel.
+We were building an environment in which folks could come together, work well together, find and grown intrinsic motivation, build positive interpersonal relationships both internally and externally, and excel.